Teacher Licensure

 Instructor permission required.

 Notes: 1 credit (20 hours of prepracticum); 2 credits (40 hours or more of prepracticum).
+Participants are required to meet with the course instructor a semester in advance to identify learning goals, secure a field placement and complete required background checks and minor safety training.
 Credit/no credit grading.

 EDUC-325 The Process of Teaching and Learning: Developing Math/Science/Technology Instruction and Curriculum